How to buy Carawine Resources (CWX) shares

 Beta is a measure of a share's volatility in relation to the market.
-The market (AU average) beta is 1, while Carawine Resources 's is 1.7796.
-This would suggest that Carawine Resources 's shares are more volatile than the average for this exchange and represent, relatively-speaking, a higher risk (but potentially also market-beating returns).
+The market (AU average) beta is 1, while Carawine Resources 's is 0.7006.
+This would suggest that Carawine Resources 's shares are less volatile than average (for this exchange).

 Carawine Resources overview

-Carawine Resources Limited explores for and develops mineral projects in Western Australia and Victoria, Australia.
+Carawine Resources Limited explores for and develops mineral projects in Australia.
 The company explores for gold, copper, silver, zinc, nickel, cobalt, manganese, and iron deposits.
-It holds interests in the Jamieson project located near the township in northeast Victoria; Paterson project located in the Paterson Province; Fraser Range project located in the Fraser Range region of Western Australia; Tropicana North project located in the Tropicana region of Western Australia; and Oakover project located in the Eastern Pilbara region.
-Carawine Resources Limited was founded in 2016 and is based in Malaga, Australia.
+It holds interests in the Jamieson project located within the Mt Useful Slate Belt geological province, northeast Victoria; the Paterson project situated in the Paterson Province, Western Australia; the Fraser Range project located in the Fraser Range region, Western Australia; the Tropicana North project situated in the Tropicana region, Western Australia; and the Oakover project located in the Eastern Pilbara region, Western Australia.
+The company was incorporated in 2016 and is based in Malaga, Australia.

 Frequently asked questions

 How to buy BITO ETF units | $39.51

 Steps to owning and managing ProShares Bitcoin Strategy ETF units.

 Why is the AMP share price looking up today?

 Shares in the wealth management giant have been largely stable in the last 6 months.